aaronhackney/afitop100/README.md

 - afi_rank_1998
 - afi_rank_2007

-See the /sample directory or take a look at the unittests in /test for some examples on how to consume this data.
+See the /sample directory or take a look at the unittests in /test for some examples on how to consume this package.

+---
 *Example:*
 ```
 from afitop100 import AFITop100